neilagabriel/vim-geeknote/README.md

 remainder of the buffer will be saved as note content.
 Note this this command will create and switch to a new buffer.

+### Renaming Notebooks and Notes

+To rename notebooks or notes, simply modify the the name of the notebook/note in the navigation window and save the bugger (e.g. `:w`).
+Any number of changes can be made before saving, but be sure not to modify an item's GUID.

+### Note Movement

 To move a note into a different notebook, simply move the note's text (includes title and GUID) under the desired notebook in the navigation window and save the buffer.
 Similar to renaming, any number notes can be moved before saving the buffer.

+### Sychronization

 Use `:GeeknoteSync` to update the navigation with the latest data on the Evernote server.
 Warning, any notes that are opened when this command is issued